hatedabamboo/notes.hatedabamboo.me/docs/posts/solving-the-big-iam-challenge.md

 }
 ```

-From the existing policy we can conclude, that we have access to a certain bucket.
-We can get all the objects from this bucket, but can list only `files/` directory inside it.
+From the existing policy, we can conclude that we have access to a certain bucket.
+We can retrieve all the objects from this bucket but can only list the contents of the `files/` directory within it.
 Let's do that.

 ```shell
 > aws s3 ls thebigiamchallenge-storage-9979f4b/files/